1984 Louisiana World Exposition: Legacy

 Some traces of the fair remain today.
 In the Warehouse District, many of the streets were improved and many old buildings were renovated for businesses that hoped to cater to fair guests.
 These buildings later were converted to commercial and residential uses.
 These improvements paved the way for the city's arts district seen today.

-The Riverwalk Marketplace and the Ernest N. Morial Convention Center is perhaps the fair's greatest legacy.
+The Riverwalk Marketplace and the Ernest N. Morial Convention Center are perhaps the fair's greatest legacy.
 The exhibition hall of the convention center was the fair's Louisiana Pavilion, it later reopened as a convention center in 1985.
 Next to the convention center on the corner of Tchoupitoulas and Henderson streets is a steel and fiberglass bust of Neptune and the head of one of his alligators.
 At the fair, the statues of Neptune, a mermaid and some alligators surrounding them made up Bridge Gate, one of the entrances to the fair.
 Most other structures and the MART were demolished after the fair closed.
 The monorails were moved to Florida and re-used at Zoo Miami.
 Despite its problems, the fair is fondly remembered by many New Orleans residents, particularly for its noteworthy post-modern architecture, such as the groundbreaking Wonderwall designed by noted architect Charles Willard Moore and his partner William Turnbull.

-A bronze copy of Ivan Meštrović's statue Christ and the Samaritan Woman was exhibited at the Vatican pavilion and is found today at the Notre Dame Seminary in New Orleans.
+A bronze copy of Ivan Meštrović's sculpture Christ and the Samaritan Woman was exhibited at the Vatican pavilion and is found today at the Notre Dame Seminary in New Orleans.

 On November 11, 2014, on the Fair's 30th Anniversary, a large bronze commemorative plaque was unveiled at the corner of Julia Street and Convention Center Boulevard, the heart of the world fair site.